zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

-# Tfhe-hpu-backend
+# TFHE-hpu-backend

 ## Brief
-The `tfhe-hpu-backend` holds the code for the HPU acceleration of Zama's variant of TFHE.
+The `tfhe-hpu-backend` holds the code to interface with the HPU accelerator of TFHE.
 It contains a `HpuDevice` abstraction that enables easy configuration and dispatching of TFHE operations on the HPU accelerator.

 The user API exposes the following functions for hardware setup:
-- `HpuDevice::new`, `HpuDevice::from_config`: Instantiate abstraction device from configuration file.
+- `HpuDevice::new`, `HpuDevice::from_config`: Instantiates abstraction device from configuration file.
-- `HpuDevice::init`: Configure and upload the required public material.
+- `HpuDevice::init`: Configures and uploads the required public material.
-- `new_var_from`: Create a HPU ciphertext from `tfhe-rs` ciphertext.
+- `new_var_from`: Creates a HPU ciphertext from `tfhe-rs` ciphertext.

 HPU device could also be used from `integer` with the help of the following function:
 - `tfhe::integer::hpu::init_device`: Init given HPU device with server key.